This afternoon I came across a forum thread on trainerroad.com that caught my eye.

 I don’t anymore.

-Chiropractic is one of those professions you most likely love or hate.
+Chiropractic is one of those professions you are likely to either love or hate.
 It is difficult to remain neutral.

 For my own part I will summarize my experience as follows: